-We are hosting a Poster Competition on April 12 in the Klaus Atrium.
+We are hosting a Poster Competition on March 31st in the Klaus Atrium from 12-1:30 pm.
 The Graduate Student Poster Competition is an opportunity for students throughout the school to network, present their work to a variety of audiences, and become more familiar with research work being performed in other areas at SCS.
 Take advantage of this opportunity to present your original research to the university community and hone your presentation skills.
 Each poster will be evaluated by a panel of faculty judges and the winners of the poster competition will be announced on the same day at the end of the event.

 Where: Klaus Atrium

 Fill out the form (https://forms.gle/SQW6zpoHiHGnsJab7) – to submit your abstract and enter the Research Poster Competition.